- Date:

 The principal and/or their delegate (in consultation with the Health and Safety Representative (HSR) or employee(s) affected by the relevant plant and equipment) must ensure that:

-- all plant and equipment are identified and recorded in the Plant and Equipment Register or equivalent, and included in the column titled ‘Hazard’ in the OHS risk register or equivalent, including the level of risk assessed
+- all plant and equipment are identified and recorded in the Plant and Equipment Register (XLSX)(opens in a new window) or equivalent, and included in the column titled ‘Hazard’ in the OHS risk register (XLSX)(opens in a new window) or equivalent, including the level of risk assessed

-- a risk assessment is completed for each identified hazardous item of plant and equipment documented in the Plant and Equipment Risk Management Form or equivalent
+- a risk assessment is completed for each identified hazardous item of plant and equipment documented in the Plant and Equipment Risk Management Form (DOCX)(opens in a new window) or equivalent

 - control measures are identified to reduce the risks, that they are implemented and documented in the OHS risk register, and regularly reviewed for effectiveness

-- where the control measures include development of procedures for safe operation of plant and equipment, a Safe Work Procedure Template is completed and displayed adjacent to the item of plant or equipment.
+- where the control measures include development of procedures for safe operation of plant and equipment, a Safe Work Procedure Template (DOCX)(opens in a new window) is completed and displayed adjacent to the item of plant or equipment.

 In defining and keeping the control measures up to date, the principal and/or their delegate (in consultation with HSRs and relevant staff), and employees working with plant and equipment, must ensure: